svn2233/applestoredata_sql_project/Apple Store Dataset SQL Project.md

 ## Introduction

-#### In this project I will use SQL Lite to explore and analyze data and provide insights to the stakeholder.
+In this project I will use SQL Lite to explore and analyze data and provide insights to the stakeholder.

 ## Objective

-#### An aspiring developer wants to develop apps on the Apple App Store.
-He needs data driven insights to decide which app to build.
-To deliver data driven insights to my stakeholder I will answer questions like:
+An aspiring developer aims to create apps for the Apple App Store and seeks data-driven insights to determine which app to build.
+To provide valuable insights to my stakeholder, I will address questions such as:
 	1.What App Categories are the most popular?
 	2.What price should the stakeholder set for his app?
 	3.How Can he maximize users rating?